TESOL organizes special events to give students a full educational experience

 At least once a year, TESOL allows the students to participate in the on-going building project of the Kinsevere campus.
 TESOL Trek, raffles, sports events, fun fairs and food sales.

-This year, TESOL is planning an English Center for adults, which will assist in raising funds for the building project.
+This school year, TESOL is planning an inter-schools soccer tournament, which will assist in raising funds for the building project.
+This will be held over two days at the Kinsevere campus: Friday 17th and Saturday 18th of May, 2019.

 Every second year since 2013-14, the UNHS students have had the option of an international trip.
 2013-14 trip was to Capetown, South Africa; in 2015-16, 21 students with 4 teachers travelled across Zimbabwe.
-In the school year of 2017-18, the students are planning a bus trip through Tanzania.
+In the school year of 2017-18, the students have enjoyed a trip to Zanzibar, Tanzania.